 For the 2020 season, the park upgraded their Jungle Monster ride into Jungle Expedition – De Vervloekte Schat (‘The Cursed Treasure’).
 The previous ride already entailed a themed boat ride where guests were invited on a tour through the jungle, which eventually brought them into a cave to face a giant monster.
 The refurbishment incorporated the addition of a new storyline about a cursed Mayan treasure, which eventually brings the visitors into a secret cave.

 The ride originally opened as Junglevaart in 1979.
 The ride system was built by Mack Rides and consists of a free floating boat ride which takes ca 6 minutes.
 Most of the time, the ride is outdoors and passes along scenes of wild animals.
-In the end, the boats entered a tunnel where riders stood face to face with a huge monster animatronic.
-The ride was later upgraded into Jungle Monster, which included the addition of a new animatronic monster.
+In the end, the boats entered a tunnel in which native African people reside.
+For the 2001 season, the ride was renamed to Jungle Monster, in which an animatronic monster replaced the decor in the cave.
+In 2014, the monster broke down and was replaced with a new one in 2017, which was reused for Jungle Expedition.

 The basis of this ride remains the same for the 2020 refurbishment, even though the outdoor scenes are upgraded for the new storyline.
 Moreover, the cave is split into three separate scenes where the ride’s storyline comes to a climax.
 Most of the scenes and animatronics, including the big monster, where incorporated in the upgraded ride.
 Another upgrade entails the addition of an on-board sound system in the boats.